Sabrina: The Animated Series

 Sabrina: The Animated Series is an American animated television series based on the Archie Comics series Sabrina the Teenage Witch.
 Produced by Savage Studios Ltd. and Hartbreak Films in association with DIC Productions, L.P. (owned by Disney at the time), the series is an animated prequel of the 1996–2003 live-action series Sabrina the Teenage Witch.

-The series aired on ABC and UPN from September 6 to November 19, 1999.
-Sixty-five episodes were produced.
+The series aired on both ABC and UPN from September 6 to November 19, 1999.
+65 episodes were produced.

 Premise

-Unlike previous incarnations, Sabrina Spellman in this series is depicted as a half witch and half mortal attending school.
-As in the original comic series, Sabrina lives with her paternal witch aunts, Hilda Spellman and Zelda Spellman, and her loud-mouthed black cat Salem Saberhagen, all of whom advise Sabrina on the use of several magics.
+Unlike past incarnations, Sabrina Spellman in this series is depicted as younger.
+As in the original comic series, Sabrina lives with her two paternal witch aunts, Hilda Spellman and Zelda Spellman, and her loud-mouthed black cat Salem Saberhagen, all of whom advise Sabrina on the use of several magics.
 Most episodes center on the typical issues of middle school, along with those that emanated from Sabrina's inexperience with or misuse of several magic, witchcraft and extremely powerful and complex spells.
-Sabrina and her best friend Chloe Flan would often use magic (often from the "Spooky Jar": a cookie jar containing a green genie-like being in the family's kitchen) for all types of perceived emergencies, ranging from trying to fit into skinny new clothes to turning Sabrina's crush Harvey into a superhero.
+Sabrina and her best friend Chloe Flan would often use magic (often from the "Spooky Jar": a cookie jar containing a green djinn-like being in the family's kitchen) for all types of perceived emergencies, ranging from trying to fit into skinny new clothes to turning Harvey into a superhero.
 By the end of every episode, Sabrina's innate magical abilities would unintentionally backfire and she would learn that using magic usually is not the solution to her everyday issues.